Yard Waste Collection Program

 - Trash or other material that is not yard waste

-- Any tree trimming or limb over 3 inches in diameter (larger size causes problems with composting and mulch)
+- Any tree trimming or limb over 3 inches in diameter (larger size causes problems with composting and mulch) and may damage city equipment.

 - Tree removal residue – tree removal company is responsible for removal.